-We have audited the financial statements of Chernobyl Children's Project International Company Limited by Guarantee (the 'company') for the year ended 31 January 2023, which comprise the Income and Expenditure Account, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Reserves, the Statement of Cash Flows and the notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is Irish law and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+We have audited the financial statements of Chernobyl Children's Project International CLG (the 'company') for the year ended 31 January 2024, which comprise the Income and Expenditure Account, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Reserves, the Statement of Cash Flows and the notes to the financial statements, including a summary of significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish law and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', which is issued by the Financial Reporting Council.

-In our opinion, the accompanying financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the assets, liabilities and financial position of the company as at 31 January 2023 and of its surplus for the year then ended; - have been properly prepared in accordance with Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- give a true and fair view of the assets, liabilities and financial position of the company as at 31 January 2024 and of its surplus for the year then ended; - have been properly prepared in accordance with Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.